 The first table in Section 4 is Performance Task: Distribution of Subscores (in percentages).
 The charts in this table indicate the distribution of subscores for each of the three skill categories by class level.
 The charts present the percentage of your students at each score value.
-Ranging from 1 to 6, each value is associated with a specific set of response characteristics.
+Ranging from 1 to 6, each value is associated with a specific set of For more information about CLA+ value-added methodology, please consult Appendix K, Modeling Details.
+Here, you will find information about model parameters as well as additional guidance on interpreting confidence intervals and instructions for using your data file to calculate value-added estimates for student subgroups.

+response characteristics.
 For more information about the scoring rubric, please see Appendix G, Scoring CLA+.